clean-code-craft-tcq-2/stream-line-JyothiLakshmikanth/README.md

 Setup the quality parameters of your project (duplication, complexity, coverage, warnings) using GitHub workflow yml files.

-Considering the following battery parameters
+Considering the following battery Sensors
-- Battery State of Charge
+- Voltage
 - Temperature
+- Current

 ## Test Specifications:
-- Generate the random temperature values
+- Generate the random values as the readings for respective sensors
-- Generate the random Battery State of Charge
-- Convert these values to 10 bit A2D values
+- format the data into csv format
 - Print the data from sensor on console